freerange/site/soups/blog/show-and-tell-8.snip.markdown

 ### Lambda Calculus

 [Tom S][] showed us an HTML page containing some [lambda calculus][] expressions.
-He'd added some JavaScript to parse those expressions and enhance the page in such a way that you could explore (and even edit) the structure of the expresssions.
-He'd explained how he'd used [backbone.js][] to do this.
+He'd added some JavaScript to parse those expressions and enhance the page in such a way that you could explore (and even edit) the _structure_ of the expresssions.
+He explained how he'd used [backbone.js][] to do this.

 ### Smalltalk within Scratch